 Anyone can advertise on our website all year round.
-The website has a skyscraper advertisement which provides a strong profile for your message.
+The website offers desktop skyscraper and mobile banner advertisements which provide a strong profile for your message.

 You can also advertise in our printed Festival brochure.
 Called the Festival Guide, this stylish publication is an essential tool for all audience members to access the Festival programme.
 The Guide is a full colour A4 magazine style publication with 10,000 copies printed.
 Advertising can be booked from September to December 2014.
 The Guide is printed in late January, launched at a special event and then widely distributed throughout Dunedin and to selected outlets nationwide.

 For advertising rates and more information please contact the Festival office.

 The Fringe Festival is produced by the Dunedin Fringe Arts Trust, a charitable trust registered with the Charities Commission.
 We accept donations from individuals or organisations.
 Please contact Festival staff if you would like to discuss making a donation.

 The Dunedin Fringe Festival is the world’s southernmost festival of its kind.
 Initiated in 2000, Dunedin Fringe aims to bring experimental contemporary art to a wider audience and to support the work of emerging artists.
 Dunedin Fringe is an annual event which happens every March timed to coincide with the Wellington, Auckland and Adelaide Fringe Festivals.